 No prior rafting experience is necessary to take a trip with Canyons.
-With the “soft options”, you can choose your own level of participation and excitement — from a stable oar raft to the teamwork of a paddle raft, to a solo or tandem inflatable kayak.
+With the “soft options”, you can choose your own level of participation and excitement from our variety of boats.
+Ride along on a stable oar raft, enjoy the teamwork of a paddle raft, or go solo or tandem in an inflatable kayak.
 Should you want a change of pace, you can switch around between any of them during the trip.
-We stop several times throughout our days, to trade up crafts, so everyone gets a chance to check out the options.
+We stop several times throughout our days and can trade crafts so that everyone gets a chance to check out the different options.

-Hardshell kayakers and canoeists with Class III-IV experience and reliable roll can bring their own boat or use one from our fleet at no additional charge (reserve in advance).
+Hardshell kayakers and canoeists with Class III-IV experience and a reliable roll can bring their own boat or use one from our fleet, at no additional charge (you must reserve one in advance).

-Guide rows for a stable and relatively dry ride as guests relax and enjoy the ride.
-This is a great way to take in the scenery and our oar rigs provide a wonderful intimate space for sharing stories, reading, or even fishing as we float down the river each day.
+A guide rows for a stable and relatively dry ride, as guests relax and enjoy the ride.
+This is a great way to take in the scenery and our oar rigs provide a wonderfully intimate space for sharing stories, reading, or even fishing as we float down the river each day.
 These crafts are ideal for a day as a “Lounge Lizard”.

-Everyone in a group of 4-8 paddles under a guide’s direction for a ride livelier (and wetter!) than the oar raft.
+Everyone in a group of 4-8 paddles under a guide’s direction, for a ride livelier (and wetter!) than the oar raft.
 This craft is built for a more active day and is a wonderful way to build a story or two with family, friends, and kindred spirits.
-The team kicks in when white water demands, but it allows an amazing forum to get social throughout the day.
+The team kicks in when whitewater demands, and it allows for an amazing forum to get social throughout the day.

 The ultimate in independence and thrills, solo or tandem IKs available; subject to water levels and availability; to be shared among the group.
 Referred to as DUCKIES, these inflatables allow you to be master of your own craft.
 We typically bring 6 single ducks and 1 double duck on our trips.